MargaritaAtr/harry-potter-quiz/README.md

 ## `Site Goal:`

-To ensure all questions and answers are relevant, and all functions of the quiz are working.
+To ensure all questions and answers are relevant, and all functions of the quiz a nd website are working .

 ## `Audience: `